 Causing neural effects (ie, affecting cognition, increasing libido and possibly aggression)

-Testosterone undergoes conversion to estradiol as well as to DHT; estradiol mediates most of testosterone's action on organs such as bones and the brain.
+Testosterone also undergoes conversion to estradiol by the enzyme aromatase; estradiol mediates most of testosterone's action on organs such as bones and the brain.

-In the embryo, the presence of a Y chromosome triggers development and growth of the testes, which begin secreting testosterone and a müllerian duct inhibitor by about 7 wk of gestation.
+In the embryo, the presence of a Y chromosome triggers development and growth of the testes, which begin secreting testosterone and a müllerian duct inhibitor by about 7 weeks of gestation.
 Testosterone virilizes the wolffian duct (which develops into the epididymis, vas deferens, and seminal vesicles).
-DHT promotes development of the external genitals.
+Dihydrotestosterone promotes development of the male external genitals.
 Testosterone levels peak in the 2nd trimester and fall to almost zero by birth.
-Testosterone production rises briefly during the first 6 mo of life, after which testosterone levels remain low until puberty.
+Testosterone production rises briefly during the first 6 months of life, after which testosterone levels remain low until puberty.
+Müllerian inhibitory factor causes regression of the female genital organs in the fetus.

-LH and FSH are elevated at birth but fall to low levels within a few months, remaining low or undetectable throughout the prepubertal years.
-Through an unknown mechanism, blood levels of the adrenal androgens DHEA and DHEA sulfate begin to increase several years before puberty.
+Luteinizing hormone (LH) and follicle-stimulating hormone (FSH) are elevated at birth but fall to low levels within a few months, remaining low or undetectable throughout the prepubertal years.
+Through an unknown mechanism, blood levels of the adrenal androgens dehydroepiandrosterone (DHEA) and DHEA sulfate begin to increase several years before puberty.
 Their conversion to testosterone in small amounts initiates pubic and axillary hair growth (adrenarche).
-Adrenarche can occur as early as 9 or 10 yr of age.
+Adrenarche can occur as early as 9 or 10 years of age.

 The mechanisms that initiate puberty are unclear, although early in puberty the hypothalamus becomes less sensitive to the inhibitory effects of sex hormones.
-This desensitization increases secretion of LH and FSH, corresponding to pulsatile GnRH secretion, and stimulating testosterone and sperm production.
+This desensitization increases secretion of LH and FSH, corresponding to pulsatile gonadotropin-releasing hormone (GnRH) secretion, and stimulating testosterone and sperm production.
 In boys, the increased testosterone levels cause pubertal changes, the first of which is growth of the testes and scrotum.
-Later, penile length, muscle mass, and bone density increase; the voice deepens; and pubic and axillary hair becomes denser and thicker (see Figure: Puberty—when male sexual characteristics develop.).
+Later, penile length, muscle mass, and bone density increase; the voice deepens; and pubic and axillary hair becomes denser and thicker (see figure ).

-Both hypothalamic secretion of GnRH and the response of Leydig cells to FSH and LH diminish with aging.
-In the elderly, Leydig cells decrease in number as well.
-Beginning at about age 30, a man’s serum total testosterone levels decline by 1 to 2%/yr.
+Both hypothalamic secretion of gonadotropin-releasing hormone (GnRH) and the response of Leydig cells to follicle-stimulating hormone (FSH) and luteinizing hormone (LH) diminish with aging.
+In older people, Leydig cells decrease in number as well.
+Beginning at about age 30, a man’s serum total testosterone levels decline by 1 to 2% annually.
 Men aged 70 to 80 tend to have serum testosterone levels that are about one half to two thirds of those of men in their 20s.
-In addition, SHBG levels increase with aging, causing an even greater decline in serum free and bioavailable testosterone .
+In addition, sex hormone–binding globulin (SHBG) levels increase with aging, causing an even greater decline in serum free and bioavailable testosterone.
 FSH and LH levels tend to be normal or high-normal.
-These age-related changes are referred to as the andropause, although there are no abrupt changes in hormone levels (and corresponding symptoms) as occur in the menopause.
+These age-related changes are referred to as the andropause, although there are no abrupt changes in hormone levels (and corresponding symptoms) as occur in menopause.
 The decline in testosterone may contribute to a combination of symptoms that has been termed androgen deficiency of the aging male (ADAM), which includes

 Testosterone supplementation in men with low-normal levels of testosterone is controversial.
 Some experts recommend a trial of testosterone supplementation in older men with symptoms or signs of hypogonadism and whose serum testosterone levels are slightly below the lower limit of normal.
 No data favor any of the testosterone preparations specifically for use in ADAM, although daily transcutaneous applications appear to be the most physiologic and best tolerated.